coala/coala/doc/Getting_Involved/Review.md

 The coverage values may go down by a commit, however this is to be avoided.
 Tests must work for every commit.

+Continuous integration is always done for the last commit on a branch.

+# Reviewing Commits

+ * Generated code is not intended to be reviewed.
+Instead rather try to verify that the generation was done right.
+The commit message should expose that.
+ * Every commit is reviewed independently from the other commits.
+ * Tests should pass for each commit.
+If you suspect that tests might not pass and a commit is not checked by continuous integration, try running the tests locally.
+ * Check the surroundings.
+In many cases people forget to remove the import when removing the use of something or similar things.
+It is usually good to take a look at the whole file to see if it's still consistent.
+ * Check the commit message.
+ * Take a look at continuous integration results in the end even if they pass:
+   * Coverage shall not fall.
+   * Scrutinizer oftentimes yields helpful results.